-- Two (2.0) credits earned from the MSc (Planning) course list from SEDRD, related to their research interest, chosen with the advice of their Advisory Committee. - Senior Planning and Development (listed as RPD6290) is required. - A 0.5 credit earned from an open elective. - \bullet Course selection will emphasize either the International field or the Canadian field. - The candidate will also complete a Major Research Paper.
+- Two (2.0) credits earned from the MSc (Planning) course list from SEDRD, related to their research interest, chosen with the advice of their Advisory Committee. - Regional Planning (EDRD6630) is required. - A 0.5 credit earned from an open elective. - Course selection will emphasize either the International field or the Canadian field. - The candidate will also complete a Major Research Paper.